jeffsebring/angular-wp-api/README.md

 ### Set theme support

-To include the script using the plugin, you'll just add a snippet to your theme or plugin which will use it.
+To include the script using the plugin, you'll just add a snippet to the theme or plugin containing your app.

 There is one required parameter, and 2 optional configuration parameters.
 Here is the minimal code to enable the script: